CometVisu/CometVisu/doc/manual/en/config/index.rst

 generate HTML-code from it.
 The tile-structure is using a different approach by using `Web-Components <https://wiki.selfhtml.org/wiki/HTML/Web_Components>`_ for special elements together with "normal" HTML-code.
-The config files for the tile-structure are not converted to HTML-code but directly used in the browser..
+The config files for the tile-structure are not converted to HTML-code but directly used in the browser.

 ..
 HINT::